belshikun/belshikun.github.io/content/dnd/castalia-log-5.md

 "Yes," replies Valya.
 Everyone introduces themselves to Elder r'Riekheph'bhep.
 "Do you know where Cora is?"

 The elder's expression darkens.
-"She ventured into the deep swamp yesterday, to collect White Glass Snails.
+"She ventured into the deep swamp yesterday, to collect white glass snails.
 We warned her about the stone lizards, but she said it was urgent."

 "Stone lizards?" asks Valya, hoping the elder doesn't mean what she thinks he means.